e271828e/Flight.jl/docs/notes/design/framework_spec.md

 the RHS means running the sweep* — there is no incremental `f`-only re-evaluation.
-Implicit solvers, linearization and trim already work this way (seed `x`, run the composite), so nothing is lost; [§8.3](#83-signal-table-consistency-is-a-boundary-property)/[§8.4](#84-localization-mechanics) restate it as a property of the execution model (RHS evaluations and guard probes alike run the sweep).
+Implicit solvers, linearization and trim already work this way (seed `x`, run the composite), so nothing is lost; [§8.3](#83-signal-table-consistency-is-a-boundary-property)/[§8.4](#84-localization-mechanics) restate it as a property of the execution model (RHS evaluations and guard probes alike run the *interior* sweep, the continuous-only variant of [§8.5](#85-multi-rate-tick-scheduling) — discrete entries are absent from it by construction, so discrete cells hold across the step).

 **Step-boundary semantics.** At each boundary: integrate → project → boundary sweep → evaluate **all guards once** against that sweep → for each fired event, in declaration